PassiveLemon/blobsaver-docker/README.md

 The only purpose of this container is to automatically grab blobs in the background on systems that can't really natively run blobsaver. </br>

 ## Setup </br>
-You will need to already have a functional blobsaver.xml.
-Currently, this contaienr does not have the ability to generate it automatically.
+<b>You will need to already have a functional blobsaver.xml</b></br>
+Currently, this container does not have the ability to generate it automatically.
 There are ways to get this, mainly being to just see if your distro has a supported blobsaver package and generating it from that.
 Otherwise, if you already know the needed details for blob saving functionality with Blobsaver, you can just make the XML yourself.</br>

 By default, it will check every 5 minutes.
-You can change this by building it yourself. </br>
+You can change this by building it yourself and modifying the cron line. </br>

 Find a place to store your blobs.
 Something like `/home/(user)/Documents/Blobs/`.
 This will be needed later. </br>

 ### Docker container </br>
 ```
-docker run -d --name (container name) -v (path to blob directory):/blobsaver/blobs/ -e VERSION=(version) (image name)
+docker run -d --name (container name) -v (path to blob directory):/blobsaver/blobs/ -e VERSION=(version) passivelemon/blobsaver-docker:latest
 ```
 | Operator | Need | Details |
 |:-|:-|:-|